 The cross connection requirements have been expanded to include, but are not limited to, fire suppression systems, lawn irrigation systems, marinas, boilers, solar heat, geothermal wells, lawn irrigation wells, ice machines and facilities which utilize chemicals within the premises, which would meet the definition of toxic or objectionable substances.
-MDC conducted over 1300 inspections in 2016.
+MDC conducted over 1,300 cross connection inspections and reviewed over 12,000 backflow prevention device tests in 2017.